When to hire an accountant for your small business

 That said, depending on the expertise of your team, many of these activities could be done in-house.

-Emma Jones MBE, business expert and founder of Enterprise Nation, shares her thoughts on when to use an accountant and when to manage your finances yourself.
+Nick Levine, Institute of Chartered Accountants of England and Wales, shares his thoughts on when to use an accountant and when to manage your finances yourself.

 When should you manage your accounts yourself?